MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/query-designer.md

 For example, select the **Business continuity** section to see more details about the report, example report data, prerequisites, and setup steps.

 You can filter to see what is available for a specific business insight.
-For example, the following shows what you'll see when you select **Filters** > **Develop effective managers**.
+For example, the following shows what you'll see if you select **Filters** > **Develop effective managers**.

 ![Report filter for develop effective managers](../Images/WpA/Tutorials/query-template-filters.png)